MJHutchinson/ExtrinsicGaugeIndependentVectorGPs/examples/wind_interpolation/README.md

 The data that we used to produce the plots in our paper are uploaded in the `log` directory, so you can run this script directly to reproduce our results without having to run anything else (provided that you set the correct data paths in the script).

 ### Requirements
-You need to install the packages in `requirements.txt'.
+You need to install the packages in `requirements.txt`.

 ## Producing the results from scratch
 In order to produce the results from scratch (for example with different configurations and parameter settings), follow the instructions below: